charleschuang1993/Gene-ID-management/README.md

 # match-gene-ID-from-different-database
 match different Gene ID from GENCOD, GRCG38, ENSEMBL ...
-COMPARTMENTS database generated the gene list with ENSP, which is ensembl 79.
+COMPARTMENTS database generated the gene list with ENSP.
+We could not sure that which ensembl version it is.